IgniteUI/igniteui-documentation/topics/02_Controls/igTileManager/01_igTileManager_Adding.md

 - [Known Issues and Limitations (igTileManager)](igTileManager-Known-Issues-and-Limitations.html): This topic provides information about the known issues and limitations of the `igTileManager` control and the available workarounds for them.

-- [jQuery and ASP.NET MVC Helper API Links (igTileManager)](igTileManager-jQuery-and-ASP.NET-MVC-Helper-API-Links.html): This topic lists the links to the API reference documentation for the `igTileManager` control.
+- [jQuery and MVC API Links (igTileManager)](igTileManager-jQuery-and-ASP.NET-MVC-Helper-API-Links.html): This topic lists the links to the API reference documentation for the `igTileManager` control.